 From Sega Retro

-The Sega-Vision (not to be confused with the handheld Sega Vision system) was a US television set created by Sega and was the company's first product meant for the home.
+The Sega-Vision was a US television set created by Sega Enterprises, Inc. and was the company's first product meant for the home.
 It was designed by Earl "Madman" Muntz in 1976, a businessman known for wacky television adverts and for coining the phrase "TV" in America.
-The Sega-Vision was notable for being significantly bigger than most TV sets at the time (featuring between 44" and 50" diagonal-inch screens and cabinets standing between five and six feet.)
-Sega used then-Los Angeles Dodgers' first baseman Steve Garvey to promote the television set in TV advertisements.
+Sega had acquired his company, Muntz Manufacturing, Inc., in June 1976, and is thought to have begun selling these units in 1977.

 Three models of Sega-Vision were produced:

 - Model DCR-530 (MSRP $2395): The flagship model of the Sega-Vision, the television has a 50" diagonal-inch screen and a solid oak roll-top cabinet that covers the screen when not in use.
 The model comes with a remote control and displays the current channel and time when adjusting volume or switching channels.

 - Model C-401 (MSRP $1495): As the budget model, the C-401 has a smaller 44" diagonal-inch screen and lacks the roll-top covering of the DCR-530.

 - Model CR-511 (MSRP $1895): An upgraded version of the C-401, the model features a larger 50" diagonal-inch screen and remote control unit.